touzet/pampa/README.md

 ## Assign module

-This module takes as input a set of mass spectra and tries to find the best taxonomic assignment for each of them.
-The assignment uses marker peptides, that are gathered in a peptide table.
+This module takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
+The assignment utilizes marker peptides from representative species, which are compiled in a peptide table.
+In cases where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage:

  pampa assign [-h] (-s SPECTRA PATH) (-e ERROR MARGIN) (-o OUTPUT FILE) (-p PEPTIDE TABLE | -f FASTA file | -d FASTA dir) [-l LIMIT] [-t TAXONOMY] [-n NEIGHBOURING] [-a]

-This module is for species identification.

 options:
   -h, --help        show this help message and exit